High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes

 Following the setup of Theorem~\ref{thm:main}, consider the modified online SGD update step with a scalar-valued preconditioner $\eta_n : \cX_n \times \cY_n \to \RR^+$, given by

 Under the same approach of online SGD, we can develop a scaling limit by decoupling $\delta$ from the data-dependent component of $\eta$, i.e. we define

 which serve as the analogue to $\nabla \Phi$ and $\nabla H$ as defined before.
-Provided $\nabla \tilde{H}$ and $\nabla \tilde{\Phi}$ satisfy Definition~\ref{def:localize} and \ref{def:closable}, then Theorem~\ref{thm:main} with $\beta = 0$ extends naturally to the preconditioned case.
+Provided $\nabla \tilde{H}$ and $\nabla \tilde{\Phi}$ satisfy Definition~\ref{def:localize} and \ref{def:closable}, then Theorem~\ref{thm:main} with $\beta = 0$ extends naturally to the preconditioned case (see Appendix~\ref{appendix:precond} for an extended discussion).
 Hence, we can rigorously derive scaling limits for this family of pre-conditioners under this same framework, which we demonstrate next.